UPPMAX/HPC-python/docs/batch.rst

 - Submit batch script with ``sbatch <my-python-script.sh>``

-Common file extension for batch scripts are ``.sh`` or ``.batch``, but they are not necessary.
+Common file extensions for batch scripts are ``.sh`` or ``.batch``, but they are not necessary.
 You can choose any name that makes sense to you.

 Example Python batch scripts
 ----------------------------

-.. admonition:: Example, Requesting 4 cores for 30 minutes, then running Python
+.. admonition:: Example, Kebnekaise, SciPy-bundle/2021.05 and Python/3.9.5, serial code
     :class: dropdown

         .. code-block:: sh

+            #!/bin/bash
+            #SBATCH -A SNIC2022-22-641 # Change to your own after the course
+            #SBATCH --time=00:10:00 # Asking for 10 minutes
+            #SBATCH -n 1 # Asking for 1 core

+            # Load any modules you need, here for Python 3.9.5 and compatible SciPy-bundle
+            module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05

+            # Run your Python script
+            python <my_program.py>